ianto-cannon/dropSizeDistribution/README.md

 # Drop size distribution from the breakup rate

-Compute the histogram of droplet sizes from the breakup rate
+The code `popBalance.py` computes the histogram of droplet sizes from the breakup rate.
 We follow the model of Garrett (2000), in which drops of diameter $d$ break into $m$ equally sized daughter drops.
 Volume conservation gives the daughter-drop diameter $d' = d / m^{1/3}$.

 In steady state, the rate of drop removal equals the rate of creation: